Academic Information System (AIS)

 Electronic data management system used to maintain student records.
 The AIS used at SVSU is Colleague [see also].
 An AIS is also known as a student information system (SIS) [see also].

 Evaluates the effectiveness of the assessment process for the university, makes revisions as appropriate, and provides resources such as faculty training to support assessment efforts.
 The Academic Advisory Board is chaired by the Associate Provost and provides input to the assessment process.

 Annual assessments of learning objectives and program achievements undertaken by departments and programs and submitted to the appropriate dean.
 The reports also serve as a mechanism for departments to identify and request resources that will support the goals of the academic programs.

-A nonprofit, non-governmental organization that accredits college and university programs in the disciplines of applied science, computing, engineering, and engineering technology.&rdquo (ABET website) SVSU&rsquos electrical engineering program and mechanical engineering program are accredited by the Engineering Accreditation Commission of ABET.
+A nonprofit, non-governmental organization that accredits college and university programs in the disciplines of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.
+SVSU's electrical engineering program and mechanical engineering program are accredited by the Engineering Accreditation Commission of ABET.

 Accreditation Council of Occupational Therapy Education (ACOTE)

 [see also] Accreditation Council for Occupational Therapy Education (ACOTE®) is recognized as the accrediting agency for occupational therapy education by both the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).&rdquo (AOTA website) SVSU&rsquos occupational therapy program is accredited by ACOTE.